NeonGeckoCom/NeonCore/README.md

-All of the following options, such as autorun and automatic updates can be easily modified later using your voice, settings table, or configuration files.
+All of the following options, such as autorun and automatic updates can be easily modified later using your voice, profile settings, or configuration files.

 ## Installing Neon in a Development Environment

 1. Clone NeonCore from your forked repository into a local directory.
 1. Configure a virtual environment and install any desired requirements
-  >Recommended `requirements.txt`,`dev.txt`, `test.txt`, and `remote_speech_processing.txt`
+  >*Note*: `requirements.txt`,`dev.txt`, `test.txt`, and `remote_speech_processing.txt` are recommended for installation

 ## Installing Neon in a User/Deployment Environment
-Installing in a User Environment is very similar to installing in a development environment, but different options will be recommended here.
+Installing in a User Environment differs from a developer environment; you will not be able to modify Neon Core if you use this installation method.

 1. Take your `setup.sh` file and place it in your home directory
     >![NeonDev](https://0000.us/klatchat/app/files/neon_images/neon_setup_screens/Neon1.png)